 In a formal learning scenario learners may use their knowledge and structures to obtain new information.
 New items shouldn't be stored in a new and course related bookmarking system or a bookmarking system of an isolated LMS.
 Learners might also want to transfer new items into their own PLE.
-So the Bridge has to serve two purposes: It has to offer an easy to use way to aggregate knowledge from a variety of bookmarking toos used in the learners PLEs (direction PLE to LMS) and a smart option for the user to integrate selected items into a PLE (direction LMS to PLE).
+So the bridge has to serve two purposes: It has to offer an easy to use way to aggregate knowledge from a variety of bookmarking tools used in the learners PLEs (direction PLE to LMS) and a smart option for the user to integrate selected items into a PLE (direction LMS to PLE).
 As explained later the PLE in this case can be regarded as a bridge.
-Also to understand how different tools can be bridged by the use of tags we have to take a closer look on tagging as the way individual and shared knowledge is represented.
+Also to understand how different tools can be bridged by the use of tags we have to take a closer look at tagging as the way individual and shared knowledge is represented.
 When it comes to social tagging another advantage is important.
 Social tagging means different learners objects can be described in different dimensions.
 The challenge is to correctly assign the resources of different origins to the corresponding courses and formal learning groups.

-2.1 Edutags: exemplify a social bookmarking tool
+Edutags: an example for a social bookmarking tool

-As a result of a joined project between the University of Duisburg-Essen and the DIPF, the German Institute for International Educational Research as a member of the Leibniz Association, the social bookmarking system "Edutags" has been developed (see figure 1).
-Beside others the DIPF offers and operates the German "Eduserver", a server dedicated to educational resources.
+As a result of a joined project between the University of Duisburg-Essen and DIPF, the German Institute for International Educational Research as a member of the Leibniz Association, the social bookmarking system "Edutags" has been developed (see figure 1).
+Among others, DIPF offers and operates the German "Eduserver", a server dedicated to educational resources.
 Edutags extends this server by a community oriented bookmarking system.
-With the focus on primary and secondary education, Edutags is a bookmarking tool for educators, teachers, pupil and also studends to collect and classify a knowledge base of educational resources on the web.
+With the focus on primary and secondary education, Edutags is a bookmarking tool for educators, teachers, pupil and also students to collect and classify a knowledge base of educational resources on the web.
 The system offers both a personal bookmarking tool combined with community and collaboration functions.
 The concept of Edutags is to offer teachers an easy to use system to collect, tag and share resources for daily teaching (Heinen, 2011).
 The service features

-- an integration into all common web browsers allowing to mark and classify any web resource within the web browser - suggestion of classification while bookmarking a resource, based on the community - functions to explore and search web resources
+- an integration into all common web browsers allowing to mark and classify any web resource within the web browser, - suggestion of classification while bookmarking a resource, based on the community,

-- management of groups and friendships, among the ability to share bookmarks - interoperability with mobile devices and LMS
+- functions to explore and search web resources, - management of groups and friendships, among the ability to share bookmarks, - interoperability with mobile devices and LMS.

 The social bookmarking tool was established in 2011.
 Until now the tool counts 1.800 active users.
 The database contains more than 18.000 resources collected by users and shared in around 250 groups.
-With this spreading this tool is used in the PLEs of several students, learners and teachers for managing and collecting their private bookmarks as well as in learning groups, distance learning courses and LMS of schools ans HE institutes.
+Given this range, Edutags is used in PLEs of several students, learners and teachers for managing and collecting private bookmarks as well as in learning groups, distance learning courses and LMS of schools and HE institutes.
+Further development will investigate more interoperability in Edutags especially focusing on platforms offering open educational resources (Heinen et. al., 2014).